 “Reactive Dogs Need Proactive Handling”

-If you leave your response until your dog is already reacting (over threshold) food and treats are unlikely to work anymore, (emotional reactivity shuts down digestion as part of the fight or flight defense mechanism) and you’re going to have to battle against them to move away from the situation.
-They are effectively in the midst of an emotional explosion, they can’t help it or control it until they are taught how to in a very controlled & progressive way.
+If you leave your response until your dog is already reacting (over threshold) food and treats are unlikely to work anymore, (emotional reactivity shuts down digestion as part of the fight or flight defense mechanism) and you’re going to have to battle against them and manhandle them in order to move away from the situation, which adds to the negative association they already have.
+They’re effectively in the midst of an emotional explosion, they can’t help it or control it until they’re taught how to in a very controlled & progressive way.
 So once your dog is in that ‘zone’ no learning or training can take place, all you can do is manage as best you can and get out of the situation as quickly and calmly as possible.